lightas/Occluded-DukeMTMC-Dataset/README.md

 ## Dataset Discription

 The **Occluded-DukeMTMC** dataset is designed for the *occluded person re-id problem*.
 We re-splited the DukeMTMC-reID dataset to generate the new Occluded-DukeMTMC dataset.
 Different from the original one, **all query images** and 10% gallery images in the new dataset are occluded person images.
 Therefore, there always exists at least one occluded image in calculating pairwise distance between query and gallery images.
-More details of the dataset can be found in our paper [[link]()].
+More details of the dataset can be found in our paper(./ICCV19_PGFA.pdf).

 ## Dataset Preparation